stevana/stateful-pbt-with-fakes/README.md

 tests, otherwise the global counter will have the value from the last test while the model always starts from zero and we get a mismatch.

-To make things a bit more interesting, let’s introduce a bug into our counter and see if the tests can find it.
-Let’s make it so that if the counter has the value of 42, then it won’t increment properly.
+To make things a bit more interesting, let's introduce a bug into our counter and see if the tests can find it.
+Let's make it so that if the counter has the value of 42, then it won't increment properly.

 ``` haskell
 incr42Bug :: IO ()